HrithikNambiar/FREQUENCY_GENERATOR/README.md

-# CSF241 Final Project: FREQUENCY-GENERATOR
+# CSF241 Final Project: FREQUENCY GENERATOR

 This system is used to generate a Sine/Triangular/Square waveform of Frequencies ranging from 10 Hz to 99KHz.
 Voltage is between 0-10V.